 An experienced breeder in the service dog industry will often confirm that a good working dog is not necessarily a good breeding dog, and vice versa.

 A service dog breeding animal has unique qualities that can be difficult to articulate or define, but having observed such dogs over the years, I have found that they become easily recognisable during assessment.

 We have extensive experience in assessing potential breeding dogs and can work alongside you to ensure that the dogs moving on to your breeding program offer great potential.
 It is important that the selection of your breeding animals is made in collaboration with your training department, but not exclusively by it.

 We will work with your goals in mind to develop required working type and quality;

 Career Dogs can assist in maintaining breeding lines to ensure they continue, remain flexible and improve in quality from one generation to the next.
 We discuss with you;

 It is important to have processes in place once a quality program is established, to ensure it is maintained.

 Successful planning in this regard ensures quality lines are not mismanaged or lost over time.

-Career Dog is experienced in improving the practical skills and knowledge base of service dog organisations through staff lectures and workshops.
+Career Dogs Australia is experienced in improving the practical skills and knowledge base of service dog organisations through staff lectures and workshops.